juancumbeq/platzi-react-fundamentals/README.md

 };
 ```

-In the code above the function completeTodos, receive a text parameter.
+In the code above, the `completeTodos` function receives a text parameter.
 A new array is created based on the original one.
-After that, we need to know the index of the todo selected to be completed.
-The changes are setted up and the state todos is updated.
+We then determine the index of the selected todo item to be marked as completed.
+The changes are applied, and the state todos is updated.

-In the xml code we have:
+In the JSX code, we have:

 ```javascript
 <TodoItem